egwolk/Basic-Kotlin-CLI-Programs/README.md

 # Kotlin-Projects
 Simple projects I built for learning Kotlin.

-The SimpleTerminalProjects have dedicated batch files so each program should be easliy runnable :]
+The SimpleTerminalPrograms have dedicated batch files so each program should be easliy runnable :]
 *to run them, you should have JDK installed in your machine first.